Top 9 Common Breeds of Dogs that Look Like Rottweilers

 With cropped ears, a Min Pin more closely resembles the Doberman than the Rottweiler.
 However, the Miniature Pinscher with natural ears is one of the closest breeds you will get to a mini Rottie.

-Min Pins are lively and smart dogs with a characteristic hackney-like gait.
+Min Pins are lively and intelligent dogs with a characteristic hackney-like gait.
 They are refined without appearing delicate in their sturdy and compact frames.
-In the US, their ears are cropped so they stand up and they have docked tails.
+Their ears are cropped in the US, so they stand up and have docked tails.

-You can see how the Min Pin is more similar to the Dobie than to the Rottie.
+You can see how the Min Pin is more similar to the Dobie than the Rottie.

 However, even though both dogs have cropped ears, notice how different their faces are, revealing their family trees separated immediately from the German Pinscher and each other.